-Covenant school shooter was under care for emotional disorder and hid guns at home, police say
+Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 As the first five officers arrived, they heard gunfire from the second floor.
 The shooter was "firing through a window at arriving police cars," police said in the news release.

-Police went upstairs, where two officers opened fire, killing the shooter at 10:27 a.m., police spokesperson Don Aaron said.
+Police went upstairs, where two officers opened fire, killing the shooter at 10:27 a.m., Aaron, the police spokesperson, said.

 After the shooter was dead, children were evacuated from the school and taken in buses to be reunited with their families.
 They held hands and walked in a line out of the school, where community members embraced, video showed.